CNAG-Biomedical-Informatics/cbicall/docs/usage/end-to-end-example-mit.md

     ### HTML table:

-    In this tab SG-ADVISER mtDNA displays a browsable table consisting of the most relavant fields relative to the variant annotation:
+    In this tab SG-ADVISER mtDNA displays a browsable table consisting of the most relevant fields relative to the variant annotation:

     * **Sample**: The full name of each sample.
     * **Locus**: The location on the mitochondrial chromosome.